satorijs/awesome-satori/CONTRIBUTION.md

 ## Preparation

-Before contributing your work, we need some preparation:
+Before contributing your work, you will have some prerequisites:

 - Have a GitHub account and fork this repository.
 - Have some understanding or interest in Satori and be willing to provide valuable information and help to the community.